Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 "Project activities in kindergarten."

-In accordance with the requirements that modern life dictates to us and which are laid down in the Law of the Russian Federation "On Education in the Russian Federation", the national doctrine of education in the Russian Federation, the concept of modernization of Russian education, the Federal State Educational Standards, educational institutions (regardless of what programs the educational process is built on) must:
+In accordance with the requirements that modern life dictates to us and which are laid down in the Law of the Russian Federation “On Education in the Russian Federation”, the national doctrine of education in the Russian Federation, the concept of modernization of Russian education, the Federal State Educational Standard, educational institutions (regardless of what programs the educational process is based on) obliged:

 1. provide conditions for self-determination and self-realization of the individual;